ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 ### Step 4: Make a link to the mysql singularity image file

-The mysqld container can be found under the apps tree on each cluster.
+The mysqld image file can be found under the apps tree on each cluster.
-For example, on Grace:/gpfs/loomis/apps/singularity/ims/mysql/mysqld-5.7.21.simg.
+For example, on Grace:/gpfs/loomis/apps/singularity/img/mysql/mysqld-5.7.21.simg.
 We recommend that you make a link to it in your mysql directory:

 ```
-ln -s /gpfs/loomis/apps/singularity/ims/mysql/mysqld-5.7.21.simg mysql.simg
+ln -s /gpfs/loomis/apps/singularity/img/mysql/mysqld-5.7.21.simg mysql.simg
 ```